 ConnectGen is a renewable energy company comprised of seasoned energy industry professionals focused on developing wind, solar, and energy storage projects across the United States.

 Founded in 2018, ConnectGen’s strategy is to apply its proven ability to develop, construct and operate clean energy assets to create a multi-technology portfolio of generation and storage projects.
-The company currently has 50% ownership of 278 megawatts (MW) of operating projects and is developing over 20,000 MW of wind, solar and energy storage projects across North America.
+The company is developing over 20,000 MW of wind, solar and energy storage projects across North America.
 ConnectGen LLC is a subsidiary of 547 Energy.
 547 Energy is Quantum Energy Partners’ clean energy platform company.

 Solar photovoltaic (“PV”) panels typically consist of tempered glass, aluminum, copper, and semiconductor materials.
 Semiconductor materials have has conductive properties that allow it to absorb and convert sunlight into electricity.
 Upon interaction with light, electrons are set into motion, which initiates a flow of electric current in a process known as the “photovoltaic effect.”1

 A solar farm is a large group of solar panels that operate together as one power generation facility, delivering electricity to the existing electric grid.
 Solar farms are typically arranged in parallel rows with approximately 8 feet wide access buffers between each row.